nachocaru/xaprb.com/content/blog/2005-12-15-css-good-practice-separate-layout-and-presentation.md

 ---
 title: How to use CSS to go beyond separation of content and presentation
-author: Baron Schwartz
-excerpt: '<p>CSS helps separate content and presentation in web pages.
-This article explains how to take that to the next level.</p>'
-layout: post
 permalink: /2005/12/15/css-good-practice-separate-layout-and-presentation/
 ---
 One of CSS's loftiest goals was to help separate content and presentation on the Web<sup>1</sup>.
 It has succeeded to some degree, bringing great benefits in terms of maintainability, usability, and accessibility.